python/cpython/Doc/library/ctypes.rst

    Sometimes ctypes data instances do not own the memory block they contain, instead they share part of the memory block of a base object.
-The :attr:`_b_base_` readonly member is the root ctypes object that owns the memory block.
+The :attr:`_b_base_` read-only member is the root ctypes object that owns the memory block.

 .. attribute:: _CData._b_needsfree_

-   This readonly variable is true when the ctypes data instance has allocated the memory block itself, false otherwise.
+   This read-only variable is true when the ctypes data instance has allocated the memory block itself, false otherwise.